FAIR: Framing AIs Role in Programming Competitions -- Understanding How LLMs Are Changing the Game in Competitive

 Thanks to the open and community-governed nature of competitive programming platforms, cheaters who evade system detection are often reported by users and have their results invalidated.
 Some communities even maintain third-party reputation systems\footnote{For example, \url{https://cfcheatdetector.netlify.app/} and \url{https://cf-cheater-database.vercel.app/}}~\cite{resnick2000reputation} .
 Such practices highlight that governance in these platforms differs from conventional laws, instead reflecting community norms and rules~\cite{10.1145/3613904.3642012,10.1145/1357054.1357227,fiesler2018reddit}.
 Prior HCI work further stresses the complexity of user-driven flagging: empowering members with transparent, customizable tools can foster collaborative moderation and legitimacy~\cite{10.1145/3379337.3415858}, while modular frameworks enable flexible, responsive governance~\cite{DeFilippi2020Modular}.
 Yet, the absence of unified AI policies across major platforms continues to fuel conflicts between cheating accusations and defenses, underscoring the urgent need for credible governance.
-Our study therefore addresses \textbf{RQ2} and \textbf{RQ3} to synthesize consensus-driven perspectives in the community. \FloatBarrier
+Beyond competitive and educational settings, creative online communities—such as book fandoms~\cite{Li2024Fandom}, fan-fiction writers~\cite{Formosa2024Can}, and digital-art communities~\cite{Messer2024Co-creating} responding to image-generation models—are also embroiled in tensions around generative AI, but with fundamentally different concerns: debates center on authorship, attribution, and creative labor rather than cheating or rating inflation.
+Because our data derive from rule-bound contests where AI assistance is interpreted as violating explicit fairness norms, we treat these creative communities as adjacent yet conceptually distinct domains and do not generalize our governance proposals to co-authoring or artistic production settings.
+Our study therefore addresses \textbf{RQ2} and \textbf{RQ3} to synthesize consensus-driven perspectives in the community.